Jim's Beer Kit Pracitcal Homebrewing

 Immersion Wort Chiller

-This comprises a large coil of copper tube which, as the name suggests, is immersed in the hot wort, and cold water passed through it.
+This comprises a large coil of narrow bore copper pipe which, as the name suggests, is immersed in the hot wort, and cold water passed through it until the wort is cooled to the desired temperature.